akivamu/gg-ml-cc-in-docker/src/01_FirstStepsWithTF/README.md

 **Gradient Descent**
 A iterative method to find optimal `weight` so that loss is minimized.

-# How to train model
+## How to train model

 Assume this is single feature model, single weight `w1`.

 First, initialize model weight `w1 = 0` or any value.

 Iterate throw N steps, at each step:

 - Choose a batch of data, consists of 1 or more examples.
 - With current model, calculate loss.
 - Use Gradient Descent to find more optimal weight `w1`.
 - Update model with new `w1`.
 - Repeat next step.

-**Questions**
+### Questions

-  - Why multiple steps?
+Q: Why multiple steps?
 Why not single step with big batch?
-  - Is learning_rate related to steps?
+A: With single step, the updated weight may be not good enough (not converged), because we update model base on the learning rate.
+The point is we continuosly update model until the model converged.
+About batch size, we can use whole dataset as a batch (traditional way) or split it up (Stochastic or mini-batch way).
+It deals with very big dataset - computation expensiveness.

-  - Why choose batch with 1 example?
+Q: Why choose batch with 1 example?
+A: That is Stochastic Gradient Descent way.
+If you choose multiple examples by updating step, it becomes mini-batch way.